Become A Volunteer

-TUI Credit Union is owned by all its members.
-The membership of the credit union elects a volunteer Board of Directors.
-Elections take place at our Annual General Meeting each year with applications invited in the months leading up to that meeting.
+The Credit Union is owned by its members and the members elect a Board of Directors at the Annual General Meeting each year.
 Board members are initially elected for a three-year term.
-Voting is conducted by secret ballot at the Annual General Meeting of the Credit Union.
+The election is conducted by secret ballot, and the newly elected Directors take office after the Annual General Meeting.

 Also, in accordance with the Credit Union Act, the role carries no remuneration, but all reasonable out of pocket expenses are reimbursed.

 As a Volunteer you will have the opportunities to sit on one of the Credit Union's Committees, Be a member of Board Oversight Committee or Become a Director.
 Each committee offers experience, learning and an active role within the credit union.